BMcKiernan/DjangoDBProject/README.md

 This project needs to be run in linux.

 After cloning the repo
-change directory to webprojectfolder within the reqsaddedwebproj project folder rm -rf venvi (you need to recreate it idk why)
+change directory to webprojectfolder within the reqsaddedwebproj project folder

+Type source venviv/bin/activate
+if you see (venviv) sh4-$ ./PWD/ then you can just cd to webproject and type python manage.py runserver and the the website should work you just have to click on the link in the terminal.

+If source venviv/bin/activate doesn't work or python manage.py runserver doesn't work Then for some reason you have to create the virtualenv yourself on your computer.
+Instructions for create virutalenv yourself:

+rm -rf venviv
 To create the virtualenv -
-virtualenv venv -p python3
+virtualenv venviv -p python3

 To activate the virtualenv -
-sh$- source venv/bin/activate
+sh$- source venviv/bin/activate

-To add necessary requirments - and then do pip install requirment==#.#.# for each requirment in requirments.txt with the corresponding version
+To add necessary requirments - and then do pip install requirment==#.#.# for each requirment in requirments.txt with the corresponding version (Ignore the one that says python)

 To run the project locally -
 FROM PWD as ./webprojectfolder sh$- cd webproject sh$- python manage.py runserver

+Then hold CTRL and click the link that is generated in the terminal

 For after you've seen the project and want to exit the virutalenv - sh$- deactivate

-Then hold CTRL and click the link that is generated in the terminal

 Features -
 1. Products